tiagomnh/game-of-life/README.md

 #### Configuration File ####

 Some game variables can be changed using a configuration file like the one provided (game.config).
-The configuration file is passed as a argument to the executable:
+The configuration file is passed as an argument to the executable:

 * ./game game.config